blairfix/gini/README.md

 ### Inputs

 * `pay` = a vector of raw income values
 * `corr` =  an optional Boolean value.
-If `corr = T``, the small-sample correction is applied. (see Deltas, George.
+If `corr = T`, the small-sample correction is applied. (see Deltas, George.
 "The small-sample bias of the Gini coefficient: results and implications for empirical research."
 Review of economics and statistics 85.1 (2003): 226-234.)

 ### Output
-`gini` a decimal value for the Gini index.
+Returns a decimal value for the Gini index.

 ### Example: